-IMPROVED POLICING FOR EARL'S COURT: PUBLIC SERVICE PROTECTION ORDER (PSPO)
+IMPROVED POLICING FOR EARL'S COURT: PUBLIC SERVICE PROTECTION ORDER (PSPO) UPDATE

 ECSRA has been concerned about the increasing levels of anti-social behaviour (ASB) in Earl’s Court which was highlighted in the ASB Petition which attracted over 1000 signatures (published by The Earl's Court Safer Neighbourhood Team Ward Panel in association with Earl's Court Square Residents' Association and Nevern Square Conservation Area Residents' Association) which was presented to our MP, Felicity Buchan, in 2021.